rockrockenhaus/coreostest/README.md

 Install VirtualBox:
 brew cask install virtualbox

-Install Vagrant
+Install Vagrant:
 brew cask install vagrant

 You will need to instaall the Ansible control machine with pip (requires python, of course)

-Install pip
+Install pip:
 /usr/bin/sudo easy_install pip

 Install Ansible required python dependencies:
 /usr/bin/sudo pip install paramiko PyYAML Jinja2 httplib2 six

-Install Ansible using pip
+Install Ansible using pip:
 /usr/bin/sudo pip install ansible

+Install Fleetctl:
+brew install Fleectctl

 You can also run the dev_provision.sh to do all of this for you.

 Let's provision our instances, using ansible to provision mult machine:

 cd $HOME/vagrant-provision
 vagrant up

-Create an ansible hosts file (etc/ansible/hosts)